Mid-drive eBike motors are the most efficient, smooth, and powerful, making them the preferred choice for premium electric bike manufacturers.

 How do mid-drive electric bikes work?

 An eBike mid-drive motor generates torque to spin a shaft that connects to your chainring.
-With the motor connected directly to the drivetrain, the power transfer integrates more naturally with your pedaling power, unlike hub motors that turn the wheel independently of the drivetrain.
+With the motor positioned inside the bike’s bottom bracket and connected directly to the drivetrain, the power transfer integrates more naturally with your pedaling power, unlike hub motors that turn the wheel independently of the drivetrain.

 Mid-drive e-bike systems use torque sensors to measure how much force you’re pushing into the pedals, and the motor responds by delivering a proportionate amount of support.